 Phone: 020 8959 7774

-Students and families are invited to the school, to discuss needs and expectations, as part of the admission process.
-There are regular progress meetings held, with all stakeholders expected to attend.
-It is at these meetings where the views of students and families are heard.
-Throughout their time at the school there are regular opportunities to discuss progress and concerns.
+Students and families are invited to the relevant Ellern Mede school, to discuss needs and expectations, as part of the admission process.
+All stakeholders are invited to attend regular progress meetings where the views of students and families are heard.
+Throughout a student and family’s time at the school there are regular opportunities to discuss progress and concerns.

 Measuring students’ progress, achievement and accreditation